CMS issued the CY2023 Medicare Physician Fee Schedule Proposed Rule. A list of the proposed provisions are outlined below:

 COVID-19 Public Health Emergency (PHE) - Updates for FQHCs

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law.
-Section 3704 of the CARES Act authorizes RHCs and FQHCs to furnish distant site telehealth services to Medicare beneficiaries during the COVID-19 PHE.
+Section 3704 of the CARES Act authorizes FQHCs to furnish distant site telehealth services to Medicare beneficiaries during the COVID-19 PHE.
 Medicare telehealth services generally require an interactive audio and video telecommunications system that permits real-time communication between the practitioner and the patient.
-RHCs and FQHCs with this capability can immediately provide and be paid for telehealth services to patients covered by Medicare for the duration of the COVID-19 PHE.
+FQHCs with this capability can provide and be paid for telehealth services to patients covered by Medicare for the duration of the COVID-19 PHE.

-Distant site telehealth services can be furnished by any health care practitioner working for the RHC or the FQHC within their scope of practice.
-Practitioners can furnish distant site telehealth services from any location, including their home, during the time that they are working for the RHC or FQHC, and can furnish any telehealth service that is approved as a distant site telehealth service under the Physician Fee Schedule (PFS).
+Distant site telehealth services can be furnished by any health care practitioner working for the FQHC within their scope of practice.
+Practitioners can furnish distant site telehealth services from any location, including their home, during the time that they are working for the FQHC, and can furnish any telehealth service that is approved as a distant site telehealth service under the Physician Fee Schedule (PFS).
 A list of these services can be found here: https://www.cms.gov/Medicare/Medicare-General-Information/Telehealth/Telehealth-Codes.
 Claims for G2025 are paid at the CY 2021 rate of $99.45.
 The CY 2022 rate is $97.24.

 For additional information on payment, billing, and claims processing, see https://www.cms.gov/files/document/se20016.pdf (PDF)

-During the COVID-19 PHE, payment for virtual communication services now include digital assessment services.
+During the COVID-19 PHE, payment for virtual communication services include digital assessment services.
 Digital assessment services are non-face-to-face, patient-initiated, digital communications using a secure online patient portal.
 The digital assessment codes that are billable during the COVID-19 PHE are CPT code 99421 (5-10 minutes over a 7-day period), CPT code 99422 (11-20 minutes over a 7-day period), and CPT code 99423 (21 minutes or more over a 7-day period).

 To receive payment for the new digital assessment service or virtual communication services (HCPCS codes G2012 and G2010), FQHCs must submit an FQHC claim with HCPCS code G0071 (Virtual Communication Services) either alone or with other payable services.
 For claims submitted with HCPCS code G0071 on or after March 1, 2020, and for the duration of the COVID-19 PHE, payment for HCPCS code G0071 is set at the average of the national non-facility PFS payment rates for these 5 codes.
-Claims for G0071 will be paid at the CY 2020 rate of $13.53 and later reprocessed with the new rate of $24.76.
+Claims for G0071 will be paid at the CY 2021 rate of $13.53 and later reprocessed with the new rate of $24.76.
 The CY 2022 rate is $23.88.
 See Virtual Communication Services Frequently Asked Questions (PDF)

 - Revision of FQHC Home Health Agency Shortage Requirement for Visiting Nursing Services During the COVID-19 PHE

 Grandfathered Tribal FQHCs

 Effective 1/1/16, a clinic that is operated by a tribe or tribal organization under the Indian Self-Determination Education and Assistance Act, and was billing as if it were provider-based to an IHS hospital on or before 4/7/00, and is no longer operating as a provider-based department of an IHS hospital, may be certified as a grandfathered tribal FQHC.
-See MM9267 (PDF) and the Grandfathered Tribal FQHCs page.
+See the Grandfathered Tribal FQHCs page.